Michigan State vs. Purdue NCAA Football Odds, Plays and Insights | November 6, 2021

 Purdue Stats and Trends

-- In Purdue's eight games this season, it has four wins against the spread.

-- The Boilermakers have been underdogs by 3 points or more four times this year and have covered the spread twice.
+- The Boilermakers have been underdogs by 3 points or more four times this season and have covered the spread twice.

-- Purdue's games this season have eclipsed the over/under one time in eight opportunities (12.5%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.